-- 5.1 The Council started 2016/17 with an available General Fund Balance (GFB) of £2,211k (i.e. just over the minimum agreed level) and on that basis it is imperative that we look to match on-going spending plans to our available inyear resources. - 5.2 A Council holds a GFB for a number of reasons, firstly to deal with any short term cash flow or funding issues, secondly to provide a contingency for exceptional one-off acts (i.e. flooding, fire, terrorism, business rate failure etc.) and thirdly to provide a buffer for known circumstances whose final affect is unknown (i.e. changes in legislation or major funding changes).
-Obviously, when there are more of these events that are likely and there predictability is harder to estimate, then the higher the level of GFB is required. - 5.3 Here is just a flavour of the operational, financial and legislative uncertainties facing the Council moving forward: - A revenue funding deficit of circa £0.975m by the end of 2020/21 - Volume risks of CTSS and Business Rates localisation - The Chancellor's announcement that local authorities will be able to retain non domestic rates and determine the NNDR charge (Both net revenues and new responsibilities) - Growth of property and commercial base stepped cost impact but additional revenue based on current government incentives (payment by results of delivery) - Government funding reductions how much and for how long? - The future of New Homes Bonus and Housing Benefit Admin Grant etc. - Further cuts to Welfare system - Risk of spend to save projects will projected savings materialise? - Changes to DCC funding provision of specific services that could have a knock-on effect to Mid Devon (e.g. Grounds maintenance contributions, support for recycling activities and changes to municipal tips). - Any upfront revenue costs associated with the Eastern Urban Extension / new properties in Cullompton - Possible changes to the referendum limits, which could be reduced to 1.5% (From current lower amount of 2% or £5) - "Spend to save" costs associated with the business and digital transformation project and ongoing savings delivered in subsequent years - Levels of Council Tax going forward - Inflows and outflows of monies in respect of substantial property transactions - New commercial opportunities that may arise - Potential future partnership working with other authorities - Possible impact of BREXIT on the economy including changes in interest rates examine the likely trends to assist in setting realistic capital and revenue budgets going forward.
+- 5.1 The Council started 2017/18 with an available General Fund Balance (GFB) of £2,241k (i.e. just over the minimum agreed level) and on that basis it is imperative that we look to match on-going spending plans to our available invear resources. - 5.2 A Council holds a GFB for a number of reasons, firstly to deal with any short term cash flow or funding issues, secondly to provide a contingency for exceptional one-off acts (i.e. flooding, fire, terrorism, business rate failure etc.) and thirdly to provide a buffer for known circumstances whose final effect is unknown (i.e. changes in legislation or major funding changes).
+Obviously, the more uncertainty that exists, the higher the balance required. - 5.3 Here is just a flavour of the operational, financial and legislative uncertainties facing the Council moving forward: - A revenue funding deficit of circa £1.2m by the end of 2021/22 - Volume risks of CTSS and Business Rates localisation - Move to 100% Business Rates retention and the increased volatility that the new scheme has introduced - Growth of property and commercial base stepped cost impact but additional revenue based on current government incentives (payment by results of delivery) - Government funding RSDG removal, Fairer Funding Review, Business Rates uncertainty - Changes to New Homes Bonus and Housing Benefit Admin Grant etc.

+- Further cuts to Welfare system and introduction of Universal Credit Scheme - Risk of spend to save projects and commercial investments will projected savings and incomes materialise? - Changes to DCC funding provision of specific services that could have a knock-on effect to Mid Devon (e.g. Grounds Maintenance contributions, support for recycling activities and changes to municipal tips). - Any upfront revenue costs associated with the Eastern Urban Extension / new properties in Cullompton/Garden Village - Changes to the referendum limits - "Spend to save" costs associated with the business and digital transformation project and ongoing savings delivered in subsequent years - Inflows and outflows of monies in respect of substantial property transactions - New commercial opportunities and regeneration programmes - Potential future partnership working with other authorities - Possible impact of BREXIT on the economy including changes in interest rates

 All of the above items highlight once again just how difficult it is to forecast ahead with any degree of accuracy.
-Nevertheless the medium term financial plan helps us
+Nevertheless the medium term financial plan helps us examine the likely trends to assist in setting realistic capital and revenue budgets going forward.